ska-telescope/ska-bf-switch-exporter/docs/src/exporters/p4_switch_exporter.rst

   Options:
     --version                       Show the version and exit.
-    --sde-lib-path DIRECTORY        Path to the Barefoot SDE Python libraries [required]
+    --sde-install-path DIRECTORY    Path to the Barefoot SDE installation directory  [required]
     --rpc-host TEXT                 Hostname or IP address of the Barefoot RPC server  [required]
     --rpc-port INTEGER              Port number of the Barefoot RPC server